lindokuhlehoratiousdlamini-tech/aws-reStart-Journey/Lab-Assessments/Linux/lab-2.md

  *Figure: This command installs httpd and will also show a list of all previous updates and current packages on the instance.*

-# 📖Task 3: Roll back a package
+# 📖Roll back a package
 In this task, you downgrade a package that has been updated through the yum package manager by doing the following:
 - Using the yum history to list what has been installed and updated
 - Rolling back to the most recent updates in the history list